AliRezaJoodi/Electronics_Modules/Detect Water Flow/README.md

 It's about **Detect Water Flow**.
 I tested it for many times and worked great.
 It has included:

+Pictures:
+- It has included photos of samples I made.

 Schematic/V1.0:
 - Included schematic.
 - Last opened with Altium Designer Version 15.0.15